jeff-adkisson/swe-3313-spring-2025/project/README.md

 `10% = 30 of 300 points`

-`Due Tues, Dec 5, 2023 - Submit via D2L - Do NOT post in Github`
+`Due Mon April 28 - DO NOT POST IN GITHUB - Post in D2L Folder`

 Hopefully you have an outstanding team experience during this project.
 If not, hopefully you learned something about how challenging working in a team can be and how important it is to have the right people on the team with you.